Christopher Hatton: Career

 According to one account, Hatton once assured Mary, Queen of Scots he would fetch her to London if Queen Elizabeth died.
 Whatever the truth of this, Hatton's loyalty to his sovereign seems to have remained unquestioned.
 On one occasion, in December 1584, he led 400 kneeling members of the House of Commons in a prayer for the Queen's safety.

 Hatton was a member of the law court that tried Anthony Babington in 1586 and one of the commissioners who found Mary, Queen of Scots, guilty of treason the following year.
 He vigorously denounced her in Parliament and advised William Davison to forward the warrant for her execution to Fotheringhay.

 Hatton sent a ring with a letter to Sir Thomas Smith, to be presented to Queen Elizabeth.
 It was to be worn at the breast, and Hatton claimed for it "the virtue to expel infectious airs, and is, as it (the letter) telleth me, to be worn between the sweet duggs, the chaste nest of pure constancy."
 Sir Robert Cecil reported in August 1591 that the queen, who was at Portsmouth, wore a jewel in the form of bagpipes on her ruff that Hatton had sent her.
 The device alluded to shepherds and her nickname for him, "her mutton".

 In 1587 Hatton became Lord Chancellor.
 Though he had no great knowledge of the law, he appears to have acted with sense and judgement.
 He was said to have been a Roman Catholic in all but name, but treated religious questions in a moderate and tolerant way.

 Hatton was chancellor of the University of Oxford.
 He is reported to have been parsimonious, but he patronized men of letters and Edmund Spenser was among his friends.
 He wrote the fourth act of a tragedy, Tancred and Gismund.
 His death occasioned several panegyrics in prose and verse.

-Although he seems to have had an illegitimate daughter, Hatton never married, and his large and valuable estates descended to his nephew, Sir William Newport (1560–1597), who took the surname Hatton.
-When the latter died without male issue in 1597, the estates passed to a kinsman, another Sir Christopher Hatton (died 1619), whose son and successor, Christopher, was created Baron Hatton of Kirby.